- Application and Scope

 Once the Chair has added the Introduction and Summary and checked the minutes they will distribute to all those who were invited to the meeting.
 Minutes must be sent out with the caveat that any omissions, factual inaccuracies or misrepresentation of individual / agency reviews should be reported to the chair within 7 working days of receipt.

-- Service Manager for Fostering/Adoption (LAC);
+- Service Manager for Fostering/Adoption (Our Children);

 - Service Manager for the relevant Social Work Team;